 Entrance Fees

 There is an entrance station on Route 3 into the park where you’ll pay the entrance fee.
-Cash and card are accepted.
-Entrance is several USD per person, but is free in winter months from May through September.
-The price has fluctuated pretty drastically in recent years due to the change in value of the Argentine peso.
+Entrance is around currently (as of early 2024) 12,000ARS per foreign adult payable in cash, but is free in winter months from May through September.
 There are discounts for residents, children, and students.
 The pass is only valid for one day, but subsequent visits are discounted as well.

 Hiking in Tierra del Fuego